Traffic-Aware Microgrid Planning for Dynamic Wireless Electric Vehicle Charging Roadways: Case Study - Results

+The goal of the ES placement problem is to identify the subset of buses $\beta \!\subseteq\! \mathcal{N}$ where reactive power support is most critical, thereby selecting appropriate nodes for ES placement.
+This placement is important because ES units serve a dual purpose: they provide a flexible power source to meet the spatiotemporal demand from the DWC and supply reactive power at each bus according to traffic-driven consumption patterns, supporting voltage stability.
+Proper placement is therefore essential, as the spatial distribution of ES units affects distances between components, which in turn influences line losses and overall system efficiency.
+As a result, the placement should align with traffic behavior, locating ES units at points where voltage drops are more likely to occur.

+To achieve this, the optimization problem defined in \eqref{eq:planning_problem} is solved by varying the total number of ES units $k^{\text{ES}} = \sum_{j\in\mathcal{N}} E^{\text{ES}}_j$ allocated to the system until an optimal number of ES units with the corresponding minimum cost is identified.
+For the DWC load, one of the baseline CTMSIM datasets~\cite{CTMSIMInteractiveFreeway2025}, which contains calibrated traffic data from PeMS on I-210W, is used.
+The optimal configuration consists of 30 units, as shown in Fig.~\ref{fig:placement_cost_curve}(a), which minimizes the overall cost.
+The results reflect the trade-off between the operational flexibility provided by additional ES units and their installation costs.

-Once the lowest-cost configuration is identified, we examine the corresponding distribution of ES units across the system.
-At this stage, the specific storage capacity allocated to each bus is not considered, as it depends on the demand profile.
-Instead, we focus on a representative case that provides the optimal placement locations for ES units.
-These placements are determined based on their ability to maintain system voltages within limits by supplying or absorbing reactive power as codified in constraints \eqref{eq:voltage_drop}-\eqref{eq:voltage_limits}.
-The corresponding distribution of ES units across the buses is shown in Fig.~\ref{fig:placement_cost_curve}(b).
-Based on the radial grid structure shown in Fig.~\ref{fig:radialgrid}, Bus 0 is excluded from ES installation in the optimized solution as its greater electrical distance from the other buses leads to higher transmission losses when supporting the grid, thereby increasing overall system cost.
-In contrast, Bus 1 occupies a more central position and is therefore the most favorable location for installation, receiving the largest share of ES units.
-The remaining units are almost uniformly distributed across other buses that serve the highway cells, with slight variations in allocation.
-These deviations are primarily influenced by the load at each bus under the given demand profile of the DWC coils.
-For the remaining analysis, ES units are fixed in the configuration of Fig. \ref{fig:placement_cost_curve}(b).
+Next, we examine the distribution of the 30 ES units to identify preferred buses for ES installation in this representative case.
+The resulting allocation is shown in Fig.~\ref{fig:placement_cost_curve}(b).
+Given the radial structure in Fig.~\ref{fig:radialgrid}, Bus 0 is excluded from installation because its larger electrical distance from the remaining buses increases transmission losses and total cost.
+Bus 1, which is more centrally located, receives the largest share of ES units.
+The subsequent units are distributed nearly uniformly among buses serving the highway cells, with minor differences driven by the local DWC load.
+For the remaining study, the selected ES buses in Fig.~\ref{fig:placement_cost_curve}(b) are fixed.